madsci1016/SMAVenusDriver/README.md

 THIS IS A WORK IN PROGRESS -- YMMV, NO WARRANTY EXPRESSED OR IMPLIED

+clone with git clone --recurse-submodules in order to get the velib_python submodule

 ### Install
 install directory includes the driver folder and everything that is needed.